Glossary Project Life Cycle

 • Accounting for used and unused budget

-Even when the project’s work is completed, staying on task during the closing phase is essential for capturing learnings and preparing for future projects.
+Even after the project is complete, staying on task during the closing phase is essential to capture lessons learned and prepare for future projects.

-The closing phase ensures a thorough wrap-up and allows the project team to reflect on successes and areas of improvement, fostering continuous growth and improvement within the organization.
+The closing phase ensures a thorough wrap-up and allows the project team to reflect on successes and areas for improvement, fostering continuous growth within the organization.

 Project Life Cycle Management Software